Glossary

 While order management is crucial, many businesses face challenges in the process:

-These challenges can be addressed with an automated order management system that integrates with all business functions, from sales and shipping to inventory management.
+An automated order management system that integrates with all business functions, from sales and shipping to inventory management, solves these challenges.

 Order Management Systems (OMS): What You Need to Know

-An Order Management System (OMS) is a technology solution designed to automate and streamline the order process.
+An Order Management System (OMS) is a technology solution that automats and streamlines the order process.
 The system allows businesses to track orders from all sales channels, manage inventory, process payments, and facilitate returns.
 Some key features of OMS include:

 Popular OMS solutions include Shopify, Oracle NetSuite, and Zoho Inventory, each providing different features suited to businesses of various sizes and needs.